Smart lighting solutions are foundation for smart infrastructure

 In addition, a smart city lighting infrastructure solution can be the gateway to a smart city with the following use cases and their potential benefits:

-A smart city infrastructure for many cities, small or large, can be the digital platform for a smart city network, enabling a multitude of solutions that are most relevant to the city, driving efficiencies, new revenue opportunities, and new applications for their residents.
+A smart city infrastructure for many cities, small or large, can be the digital platform for a smart city network, enabling a multitude of smart city solutions that are most relevant to the city, driving efficiencies, new revenue opportunities, and new applications for their residents.

 Share this with others